Discover Swiss Financial Secrets That Maximize Your Money!

 Code only for Swiss residents.

-As for the banking package, the main issue is the currency conversion fee.
-Their currency exchange rates are very high compared to other actors in the market.
-This is disappointing for a multi-currency app.
+The main issue with the banking package is the currency conversion fee.
+Their currency exchange rates are very high compared to other actors in the market, which is disappointing for a multi-currency app.
 So, if you want a digital bank to pay abroad, you should use another bank.

 What about you?
 What do you think of Yuh?